GAPs Audit Process

 USDA GAPs Audit Program

 The Ohio State University does not conduct GAPs audits/inspections.
 Audits are conducted by USDA agents from the Local Specialty Crops Inspection Division.
-To request an audit, complete the Request for Audit Service Form (Form FV237A) and submit it to the Ohio (or nearest office) Local Specialty Crops Inspection Division audit offices.
-In Ohio, request forms are sent to the Ohio Audit Services Branch.
+To inquire or apply for AMS auditing services, contact the Specialty Crops Division, Audit Services Branch (phone: (202) 720-5021; Fax: (866) 230-9168; Email: scaudits@usda.gov).

 Operators can have their entire farm audited or specific fields (crops) audited.
 The cost of an on-farm audit depends on the size of the farm and the proximity of the farm to the inspector.
-The cost included the auditor's time to prepare for the audit, conduct the inspection, prepare the report and travel time (to and from the farm).
+If you are audited by a Federal-State cooperator (i.e., Ohio Department Agriculture), you will receive two bills for your USDA GAP audit:

 USDA Harmonized GAPs Audit Program